Can You Snort Morphine?

 - Using more than prescribed.

-- Tampering with the drug (for example, some users may crush up and snort morphine tablets or capsules in an effort to enhance its effects).
+- Tampering with the drug (for example, some users may crush up and snort morphine tablets or capsules to enhance its effects).

 Abusing morphine is dangerous because it can lead to the development of an addiction and may increase the risk of an overdose.
 Snort morphine may pose even more dangers since the drug is delivered to the brain more quickly than if swallowed.
 Snorting opioids like morphine can also do damage to the nose.